Sports Betting Bonus Guide 2021

 Free bets are the simplest betting promotion: the sportsbook hands you a lump sum of money (most often £10 or £20), and you bet it.

 Free bets have simple terms and conditions.
 As long as you don’t split the bet and don’t exceed the time limit, there’s nothing of consequence to know.
+It’s still good to understand the free bet terms and conditions.

 - No Splitting: